Letsholathebe II Memorial Hospital

-Letsholathebe Memorial Hospital is a government-run district hospital located in Maun, is the fifth largest town in Botswana.
+Letsholathebe Memorial Hospital is a government-founded district general hospital located in Maun, is the fifth largest town in Botswana.
 As of 2011, it had a population of 55,784.
 Maun is the "tourism capital" of Botswana and the administrative centre of Ngamiland district.

 History

 Letsholathebe Memorial hospital is established in September 2008 by the government of Botswana.
 The institution serves the public community in Botswana.
 It operates under leadership of chief medical officer Mr. Richard Kambinda.